attracting and retaining talent

 Technical skills, on the other hand, focus on specific tasks related to the job.
 It is important to be aware of and understand both of these to measure and judge an employee's general performance and overall potential.

-One example is that a worker who is good at leading people and flexible is more likely to handle problems well and lead and motivate their coworkers.
+As an example, think of a worker who is good at leading people and flexible.
+They’re more likely to handle problems well and lead and motivate their coworkers.

 Another example is an employee who excels in both individual and group communication and collaboration.
 He is more likely to get along with his colleagues and find creative solutions to problems.

-On the other hand, an individual who is bad at communicating and working with others may find it difficult to collaborate, making issue-solving more difficult and lowering the team's overall performance.
+On the other hand, an individual who is bad at communicating and working with others may find it difficult to collaborate, making problem-solving more difficult and lowering the team's overall performance.

 Why are key behavioral indicators important?

-Key behavioral indicators give you a complete picture and offer a holistic view of employee performance hence serving as an essential supplement to technical skill assessments.
+Key behavioral indicators give you a complete picture and offer a holistic view of employee performance, supplementing technical skill assessments.

-A webology study states that Companies that prioritize behavioral competency development experience increased employee retention and stronger organizational culture.
+A webology study saw companies that prioritize behavioral competency development experience increased employee retention and stronger organizational culture.

 A culture of success where workers are driven to do their best work because they feel appreciated.
 It also makes things transparent and fair because everyone knows what is expected of them and the standards for success based on how they act.